butterygg/lp_analysis/lp report.md

 # LP Return Distribution
 - Important: Take note of the mean and median total returns in the below reports
+- This corresponds to the % return you can expect to make by depositing liquidity into these pools.
+Does not include liquidity incentives provided via merkl.

 ## Aggregated Portfolio Performance
 (corresponds to making an initial equal deposit into each pool)